mndotfiles/dotfiles/docs/repo.md

 pip install pip-tools
 pip-sync requirements/requirements*.txt
 # this could be a little different
+# any issues with requirements, remove the specific verseion of packages to see if ti will install
 ```
 - `direnv allow` as needed
 - `touch pyrightconfig.json`